 The forest links into some wonderful conservation areas of marshland and wetland and is great for walkers.
-North Dunwich Forest has a circular 4 mile walk.
-Park either in the Newdelight Walks Car Park or the New Car Park and follow the orange topped posts.
+North Dunwich Forest has a circular walk.
+Park either in the Newdelight Walks Car Park or the New Car Park and follow the waymarked trail.

 Dunwich Rewilding Project

 Dunwich Forest is currently undergoing a process of 'rewilding' with a long term plan to recreate and regenerate the natural landscape that existed prior to the conifer plantations.

 The managment of the forest is now a partnership between the Forestry Commission, Suffolk Wildlife Trust and RSBP, with the more northern area being managed by SWT and grazed by a herd of Dartmoor ponies.